iAmMe27/WoD/CommonIssues.md

 ### VATS doesn't work
 We don't use VATS, we use VAFS - consider it like bullet time.
 If it won't trigger, set the VATS keybind in the Settings menu to something else.

+## Character Creation & NPCs

+### Rotating the PC in LooksMenu
+We have a mod for that.

+- Shift + Left Mouse Button rotates
+- Shift + Right Mouse Button moves
+- Shift + Mouse Wheel zooms in and out

+### I have/an NPC has a neck seam
+A lot of FO4 skin mods don't come with matching face textures, therefore leaving an obvious seam between the neck and body.
+Head into the High Poly Faces REDUX MCM and enable the `Seamless High Poly Head` for the player and then follow its instructions to fix it.

+### Do I need to use Bodyslide?
+No. See below.

+### How do I edit my body?
+2 ways;

+1. In LooksMenu > Body > Advanced - play with the sliders to your hearts content.
+2. Press F3 to open the Screen Archer Menu > Looks > Body Morphs > Load and pick a body preset.

+### Can I play as a male PC?
+You can if you want.

+### How do I add/remove tattoos?
+In LooksMenu, Body sub-menu > Overlays.

+If they are tattoos added on defeat, you can't remove them this way, go see the guy in the Dugout Inn.

 ## User Interface

 ### My mouse cursor can't reach the whole screen